 So, when your pup comes home with you, start to teach good manners straight away.
 This means gentle, positive reinforcement – reward the 'good' where your puppy is displaying the behaviour you want to see and ignore the behaviours you don’t want to encourage.
 Never punish your puppy verbally or physically.
-You will just make them fearful and it will not have the effect you desire.
+You will just make them fearful of you and it will not have the effect you desire.

-Puppies in a litter together will play with each other and this will involve lots of rough and tumble and play-biting.
-But you don't want puppy biting to be a continued behaviour, especially not into adulthood.
-Whilst it's fine for you to have fun together, playtime shouldn't involve teeth, and it’s a good idea to use gentle training to stop puppy biting.
+Puppies in a litter together will play with each other and this will involve lots of rough and tumble and play-biting - but you don't want puppy biting to be a continued behaviour, especially not into adulthood.
+Whilst it's fine for you to have fun together, playtime shouldn't involve teeth, and it’s a good idea to use gentle training to discourage puppy biting.

 Puppy jumping up

 All puppies 'mouth', especially during puppy teething which will be from about 12 weeks onwards up until they are about 6 months old.
-Gradually their baby teeth will fall out to be replaced by adult teeth.
-Just as a baby might experience discomfort as they teeth, so too might your puppy and they may develop an insatiable appetite for mouthing.
+Gradually their baby teeth will fall out to be replaced by adult teeth and just as a baby might experience discomfort as they teethe, your puppy might too and they may develop an insatiable appetite for mouthing.
 As with play-biting, using your fingers or hand as a puppy mouthing toy is not to be encouraged.
-If this habit continues into adulthood it could cause some serious damage.
 Giving your pup chew toys meant for puppies will give them an outlet for this natural need to mouth and will also distract them.
 Have appropriate toys at hand and give your puppy a satisfying toy anytime they try to mouth your hands, or chew something in the house that they are not meant to.
-Reward the positive behaviour with lots of praise.
+As always, reward the behaviour you want with lots of praise.

 Why do puppies chew?

 If your puppy is chewing things, it can directly point to puppy teething as the root of their behaviour.
-You might assume that you should stop a puppy chewing right away, but this chewing is totally natural and when it is directed at safe toys and isn’t excessive, it can be a healthy exercise.
+You might assume that you should stop a puppy chewing right away, but this chewing is totally natural and when it is directed at safe toys it is a healthy exercise.

-However, if your puppy is always chewing things, particularly if the things he chews are off-limits or dangerous, it is a good idea to help manage his behaviour to stop puppy chewing from getting out of hand, and direct it onto something more appropriate.
-Excessive chewing can also be down to boredom or stress, so addressing these root causes will not only help stop a puppy chewing but improve their wellbeing as well.
+However, if your puppy is chewing things that are inappropriate or dangerous, it is a good idea to help manage the behaviour to stop puppy chewing from getting out of hand, and direct it onto something more appropriate.
+Excessive chewing can also be down to boredom or stress, so addressing these root causes will not only help to stop a puppy chewing but improve their wellbeing as well.

-Your vet can help your find the cause of your puppy’s excessive chewing, so if you are concerned, take him for a check-up right away.
+A qualified and experienced behaviourist can help you find the cause of your puppy’s excessive chewing, also if you are concerned, take them for a check-up with your vet right away.
 In the meantime, here are some general tips to keep puppy chewing on the safer side.

-- Give your dog lots of safe chew toys that help alleviate boredom.
-If you can redirect his chewing to these toys, he won’t focus so much on the items you do not want them to chew.
+• Give your dog lots of safe chew toys to help alleviate boredom.
+If you can redirect their chewing to these toys, they won’t focus so much on the items you do not want them to chew.

-• When you see your puppy chewing something off-limits say ‘No’ to signal inappropriate behaviour.
-Redirect attention to a safe chew toy that he can chew without being told off.
+• When you see your puppy chewing something off-limits, redirect their attention to a safe chew toy that they can chew to their heart’s content.

-- Praise your puppy when you see him chewing a safe and appropriate toy.
+• Praise your puppy when you see them chewing a safe and appropriate toy.

-- Considering putting your puppy in a playpen when you’re in the home but can’t watch him all the time.
-Make sure he has some safe chew-toys as well.
-That way he’ll have room to play, but won’t be able to chew things he’s not meant to.
+• Consider putting your puppy in a playpen when you’re at home but can’t watch them all the time.
+Make sure they have some safe chew-toys as well, that way they’ll have room to play safely.